 Check out the Crockett Civic Center where you’ll find plenty of live music shows, games, and activities for people of all ages to enjoy.

-Fort Worth is one of the best day trips from Dallas.
+Plano is one of the best day trips from Dallas.

-Plano, Texas is only a few miles from Dallas and it’s home to many fun things to see and do for both kids and adults.
+The city is only a few miles from Dallas and it’s home to many fun things to see and do for both kids and adults.

 Plano has a variety of attractions that will make you want to plan a whole day just for this city.